 How long can homemade cotija cheese be stored?

-Homemade cotija cheese can be stored in an airtight container in the refrigerator for up to 2-3 weeks.
+Homemade cotija cheese recipes can be stored in an airtight container in the refrigerator for up to 2-3 weeks.
 Ensure it’s well drained and salted to preserve it for longer.

 Is there a substitute for buttermilk in the cheese-making process?